MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > ![Open conversation](media/open-conversation.png)

+    As you define the topic's conversation path, you may want to expand the conversation editor design canvas.
+For more information on working with the design canvas, see [Working with the conversation editor design canvas](expanding-design-canvas.md).

 2. Enter the virtual agent's response to the trigger phrase in the **Bot says** box.

    > ![Add bot response](media/bot-response.png)